 “Hi, Coach Bwent!”

-“Coach Brent, my tooth just came out and my mouth is full of blood!
+“Coach Brent, my third tooth just came out and my mouth is full of blood!
 Look!
 Ahhhhhhhhhh.”

 “Coach!
 Quinn says they don’t want to play tonight!”